I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 There are many ways to flash LEDs on and off using transistors.
 We may call it that Free Running Multivibrator.

-It works like Flip Flop that triggers itself repeatedly.
+It works like Flip Flop which triggers itself repeatedly.
 It also demonstrates a very important kind of digital logic circuit, the astable multivibrator.

 Dual LED flasher circuit using PNP transistor